hphelion/documentation/vpn-quickstart.md

 # HP Cloud Networking:  VPN setup quick start guide

 With HP Cloud Networking you can set up an IPSec, or site-to-site, VPN connecting your external network directly to your HP cloud virtual network.
-This guide provides the

-basic instructions to set this up.
+This guide provides the basic instructions for setting this up with your network.

-## Overview ##
+## Overview ## {#top}

 HP Cloud Networking, based on OpenStack Networking, gives you a broad new spectrum of functionality to define and configure virtual networks.

 A default network configuration comes with HP Cloud Compute Service activation.
-Your network is ready to deploy HP Cloud Compute virtual machines (instances) without

-further configuration required.
+Your network is ready to deploy HP Cloud Compute virtual machines (instances) without further configuration required.
 The default configuration includes:

 - A network
 - A subnet
 - A router connecting the subnet to the Internet
 - A security group with basic server options

-The purpose of this guide it to provide instructions to create an IPSec VPN (also known as site-to-site VPN) from your external network directly into your HP Cloud virtual
+The purpose of this guide it to provide instructions to create an IPSec VPN (also known as site-to-site VPN) from your external network directly into your HP Cloud virtual network.

-network.

 **Note:** This guide uses strongSwan for the IPSec functionality.

 A site-to-site VPN allows multiple fixed locations to establish secure connections with each other over a public network such as the Internet.
-Site-to-site VPN extends a

-defined network, making computer resources from one network available to other networks.
+Site-to-site VPN extends a defined network, making computer resources from one network available to other networks.

-For VPN site-to-site connectivity, you will need to modify either the provided default network configuration or create your own network, subnet, router and ports using the

-OpenStack Networking API.
+For VPN site-to-site connectivity, you will need to modify either the provided default network configuration or create your own network, subnet, router and ports using the OpenStack Networking API.
 The customization can be done on either the command line or through the HP Cloud Services Management Console.

 Ensure before starting that you have adequate permissions to accomplish each of the below steps.